Code-Institute-Submissions/angharadcaswell-surf_volunteer_app_AugResub/README.md

 1. Lead volunteer the ability to edit and delete sessions.
 2. Lead volunteer to be able to assign volunteers to sessions (currently only possible in admin panel).
 3. Messaging platform for lead volunteer to be able to send news and information.
+4. Show name and email address on profile section of dashboard.
+5. Add FAQS page

 # 5. Technologies used